 Catcher Buddy Rosar (1914), who played 252 games for the Yanks from 1939 through 1942, is the only one of the eight Yankees with July 3 as a birthday that spent significant time with the club.
 The Bombers sent Rosar with Roy Cullenbine to the Cleveland Indians for Roy Weatherly and Oscar Grimes in December 1942.
 Buddy smacked seven homers and drove in 119 runs for New York.

 The 88 games that young Yankee outfielder Juan Rivera (1978) played with the team from 2001 through 2003 until his several-years-ago trade rank him in second place in the seniority list among Yankee players born July 3.
 Juan smacked eight homers, drove 32 tallies across the plate and stole one base for the Bombers.
-He has hit more than 80 homers with 300 rbi’s by adding to his totals with the Expos and Angels after leaving the Yanks, and has resumed playing after recovering from a 2007 broken leg, and has joined the Blue Jays in 2011.
+He has hit more than 80 homers with 300 rbi’s by adding to his totals with the Expos and Angels after leaving the Yanks, and has resumed playing after recovering from a 2007 broken leg, and joined the Blue Jays in 2011.
+Juan made a bid to join the 2013 Yankees in Spring Training as a reserve outfielder/first baseman, but he was one of the last cuts.

 Outfielder Curt Walker (1896), who played one game with the 1919 club, went on to amass 64 long balls and 688 rbi’s from 1920-1930, mostly with Cincinnati.
 Infielder Cesar Tovar plated two teammates in 13 games as a Yank in 1976 once they inked him as a free agent in September.
 The versatile Tovar, who once played all nine positions during one game, posted the following numbers from 1965-1976: 96 home runs, 435 rbi’s.